One Million Yen Girl: Plot

 Suzuko's next destination is a small city in Saitama Prefecture, about an hour by express train from Tokyo metropolitan area.
-Suzuko gets a part-time job at a DIY store and is assigned to the gardening department.
-Her boss, Kogure, is an unpleasant type, but her senior at the part-time job, Ryohei Nakajima, a university student of the same age as Suzuko, is a reliable man.
+Suzuko gets a part-time job at a DIY store where she is assigned to the gardening department.
+Her boss, Kogure, instructs her senior at the part-time job, Ryohei Nakajima, a university student of the same age as Suzuko, to help guide her.
+She later finds Kogure is an unpleasant man after being scolded by him.
 One day, Suzuko meets Ryohei by chance while shopping at a supermarket.
-The two go to a coffee shop, and Suzuko, feeling at ease, tells Ryohei about her past, including her criminal record, and the "guideline" she set for herself of one million yen.
-After that, Suzuko regrets having told him everything, falls into self-loathing, and runs out of the coffee shop.
-Ryohei catches up with Suzuko and tells her that he likes her, and Suzuko also says that she likes Ryohei.
-The two quickly become close and end up having a physical relationship.
+Ryohei invites her to a coffee shop.
+There, Suzuko, feeling at ease, tells Ryohei about her past, including her criminal record, and how she moves every time she reaches one million yen.
+Soon, Suzuko regrets having told him everything, falls into self-loathing, and runs out of the coffee shop.
+Ryohei catches up with Suzuko and confesses that he likes her, and Suzuko confesses the same.
+The two quickly become close and have a physical relationship.

 Later, Miyamoto Tomoyo, who is from the same university as Ryohei, is assigned to the gardening department as a part-timer and becomes close to Ryohei.
-One night, after they have sex, Ryohei asks Suzuko to lend him 50,000 yen, and Suzuko lends it to him.
-Later, Ryohei finds Suzuko when he is with Tomoyo at a coffee shop and asks for an additional loan, and Suzuko lends it to him again.
-After this happens repeatedly, Suzuko blames Ryohei for loving her because she has money, and decides to break up with Ryohei and leave the town.
+One night, after they have sex, Ryohei asks Suzuko to lend him 50,000 yen, which Suzuko lends to him.
+Later, Ryohei finds Suzuko while he is with Tomoyo at a coffee shop and asks for an additional loan, which Suzuko lends to him again.
+After this happens repeatedly, Suzuko accuses Ryohei for only loving her because she has money, and decides to break up with Ryohei and leave the town.

-When Suzuko goes to say her final goodbyes to the DIY store, Ryohei pays back all the money he borrowed from her.
+When Suzuko goes to the DIY store to say her final goodbyes, Ryohei pays back all the money he borrowed from her.
 Later, while Ryohei is working in the store, Tomoyo comes to him and says, "Are you OK being misunderstood by her?
-You borrowed the money from her because you didn't want her to leave after her saving reaches a million yen, but she left before she saved up a million yen!"
-Ryohei chases Suzuko to the station on his bicycle.
-Ryohei is unable to catch up, but the two exchange glances on and off the footbridge, and the film ends.
+You borrowed the money from her because you didn't want her to leave after her savings reached a million yen, but she left before she saved up a million yen!"
+Ryohei chases Suzuko to the station on his bicycle and is unable to catch up, but the two exchange glances on and off the footbridge.